 History of Western Civilization I (HI 201) offers a survey of Western Civilization from its beginnings to the Renaissance and European expansion.
-Annually, fall.
+3 credit hours

 History of Western Civilization II (HI 202) offers a survey of Western Civilization from the Protestant Reformation to the present.
-Annually, spring.
+3 credit hours Annually, spring